UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 ## Introduction to Compute Shaders

-Like vertex and fragment shader stages, a compute shader stage needs an entry point annotated with `@compute` attribute.
+Like vertex and fragment shader stages, a compute shader stage needs an entry point.
+This entry point must be annotated with the `@compute` attribute.
 While vertex and fragment shaders are invoked via draw calls, compute shaders are invoked via dispatching workgroups.
-Each workgroup in a dispatch starts [a number of threads](https://www.w3.org/TR/webgpu/#dom-supported-limits-maxcomputeinvocationsperworkgroup) that is defined in the shader.
+Each workgroup in a dispatch starts [a number of threads](https://www.w3.org/TR/webgpu/#dom-supported-limits-maxcomputeinvocationsperworkgroup) in a 3D grid layout.
+The number of threads in a workgroup as well as its layout are defined in the shader itself, using the [required `@workgroup_size(x[,y[,z]])` entry point attribute](https://www.w3.org/TR/WGSL/#entry-point-attributes).
+The 3D grid layout becomes apparent when looking at a thread's invocation id.
-Each thread has a local id that uniquely identifies it within the workgroup, as well as a global id that uniquely identifies it within all workgroups.
+Each thread has a local invocation id that uniquely identifies it within the workgroup, as well as a global one that uniquely identifies it within all workgroups.
-The strategy used to assign thread ids is defined in the shader, using the [required `@workgroup_size(x[,y[,z]])` entry point attribute](https://www.w3.org/TR/WGSL/#entry-point-attributes).
-For example, you can imagine that the local invocation id for each thread in a workgroup is computed like this:
+You can imagine that the local invocation id for each thread in a workgroup is computed like this:
 ```wgsl
 for (var x = 0; x < workGroupSize.x; ++x) {
     for (var y = 0; y < workGroupSize.y; ++y) {